Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 Customer personas and segmentation details

-Centralizing customer insights helps teams:
+Centralizing customer insight helps the team:

-• Maintain living customer persona documents
+• Maintain living persona documents instead of one-off deck slides

 • Document segment characteristics and behaviors